cwahlfeldt/doomed/site/content/posts/curts-top-2017-metal-records.md

 intro: >-
   This has been a pretty good year for fresh-off-the-anvil heavy metal records, so, let's get started!
-testimonials:
-  - quote: fuck
 ---
 ## SATAN'S HALLOW - S/T

 ![SATANS HALLOW - S/T](/uploads/satans-hallow.jpg)

-Found out about this one from the inimitable 20 Buck Spin label, who described it as the year's best metal record.
-It's not, but damn close.
-Apparently it got snapped up pretty quick because I've already got a second pressing myself.
-Female-fronted traditional metal has always been a favorite of mine; bands like Acid and Sentinel Beast and even thrash like Holy Moses I tend to be a sucker for so this was right up my alley.
-Great solos, harmonies and melodies.
-When they pick up the speed a bit they even sound a little like Running Wild!
-Singer Mandy is great.
-Some of the pics of the band members are unfortunate however with the goofy look on the drummer's face and the haircut on the bass player which is the same as Jim Carrey in Dumb and Dumber, haha.
-In looking up their Bandcamp I discovered they're from Chicago -- no surprise there, the town is Metal Central.
+I found out about this record from the inimitable 20 Buck Spin label, who described it as the year’s best metal record.
+It’s not, but it’s damn close.
+Female-fronted traditional metal has always been a favorite of mine; bands I tend to be a sucker for bands like Acid and Sentinel Beast and thrash bands like Holy Moses, so this was right up my alley.
+Great solos, harmonies, and melodies are featured throughout this album, and singer Mandy Martillo is great on it.
+When Satan’s Hallow pick up the speed they sound a little like Running Wild!

 ## LADY BEAST - VICIOUS BREED

 ![LADY BEAST - VICIOUS BREED](/uploads/lady-beast-vicious-breed-lp-black-1.jpg)

-Speaking of female-fronted traditional metal from the US, here's the third LP from the long-running Lady Beast.
-These cats rolled through my hometown a couple years back and crushed it headlining a show otherwise dominated by punk bands.
-We get more of the same from them here, which is absolutely not a problem at all.
-To compare to Satan's Hallow they're a little faster and heavier but mine the same kind of Maiden-esque classic ore from the hillside.
-Singer Deborah is similarly clear and forceful with a midrange that doesn't waver.
-Definitely worth checking out.
+Speaking of female-fronted traditional metal from the US, here’s the third LP from the long-running band Lady Beast.
+These cats rolled through my hometown a couple years back and crushed it headlining a show dominated by punk bands.
+To compare to Satan’s Hallow, Lady Beast is a little faster and heavier, but they mine the same kind of Maiden-esque classic ore from the hillside.
+Singer Deborah Levine is similarly clear and forceful with a midrange that doesn’t waver.
+I’d definitely say this is worth checking out!

 https://ladybeast.bandcamp.com/album/vicious-breed